Wear it Purple Day

 At UQ, it’s an opportunity for students, staff and community to come together in visible support of the rainbow community through campus events, activities and conversations.

-This year’s theme, Bold Voices, Bright Futures, is reflected in UQ’s commitment developing and maintaining welcoming, respectful and inclusive work and study environments where all people feel comfortable and safe to be their authentic selves.
+This year’s theme, Colours of Courage, is reflected in UQ’s commitment developing and maintaining welcoming, respectful and inclusive work and study environments where all people feel comfortable and safe to be their authentic selves.

 Get involved with Wear It Purple Day at UQ